 - Salt and freshly ground black pepper

-- Two (3-inch) chunks baguette (you can substitute 2 hot dog rolls if you must)
+- Two (4-inch) chunks baguette (you can substitute 2 hot dog rolls, preferably split top)

-- 1. First, start dreaming of your lobster roll as you add enough water to a large pot to reach a depth of 2 to 3 inches.
-Bring it to a rolling boil over high heat.
-Place a colander or a wire cooling rack over a rimmed baking dish and set aside.
+- 1. Add enough water to a large pot to reach a depth of 2 to 3 inches.
+Bring it to a rolling boil.
+Place a colander or a wire cooling rack over a rimmed baking dish.

-- 3. Using tongs, remove the lobster from the boiling water and transfer to the colander or the rack to drain and cool to room temperature.
+- 3. Using tongs, remove the lobster from the boiling water and transfer them to the colander or the rack to drain and cool to room temperature.

 - 5. Using a cracker, the flat side of a chef’s knife, or the bottom of a heavy skillet, crack the claws and legs and remove the meat.
 The red roe, or coral, found in female lobsters, is considered by many to be a delicacy and can be reserved for another use.
 Coarsely chop the lobster tail and claw meat.
 Reserve the shells for making stock or discard.

-- 5. In a bowl, mix the mayonnaise (using a little more or less, depending on how creamy you like it), lemon juice and zest, chives, scallion, just a touch of salt, and pepper to taste.
-Fold in the lobster meat.
-Taste and adjust the seasoning accordingly.
-Cover and refrigerate.
-(You can make the salad ahead of time, but refrigerate it for no more than 3 to 4 hours.)
+- 6. In a bowl, mix the mayonnaise (using a little more or less, depending on how creamy you like it), lemon juice and zest, chives, scallion, just a touch of salt, and pepper to taste.

 Lobster Roll Variations